exonum/exonum-doc/src/get-started/java-binding.md

 as an argument – a view that allows performing modifying operations.
 A service schema object can be used to access data collections of this service.

 Also, `Transaction#execute` method may throw `TransactionExecutionException` which contains a transaction error report.
-This feature allows the service to notify Exonum about an error in a transaction execution whenever one occurs.
+This feature allows users to notify Exonum about an error in a transaction execution whenever one occurs.
+The service checks the preconditions before executing a transaction and either accepts it or issues an exception that is further transformed into an Exonum core [TransactionResult enum][transaction-result] containing an error code and a message with error data.
 If transaction execution fails, the changes invoked by the transaction are rolled back, while the error data is stored in the database for further user reference.
+Light clients also provide access to information on the transaction error, stored in the Exonum storage, to their users.

 ### External Service API